 Many homestays also offer guided tours, meditiation, and (best of all) authentic home-cooked Nepalese food.

-Only 30 min from Pokhara’s Lakeside, the Upper Seti River is the best single-day white water rafting adventure.
+Only 30 min from Pokhara’s Lakeside, the Upper Seti River is the best single-day white-water rafting adventure.

 There are challenging rapids for rafters and kayakers in the October/November season, where you can pass through a gorge with the high Annapurna Himalayas looming above.

-If you love the great outdoors, there are
+If you love the great outdoors, there are many fantastic multi-day kayaking or white-water rafting tours departing frequently from Kathmandu and Pokhara.

 Some even combine rafting with short treks to reach some unique landscapes, so check with local tour operators when you arrive.